square/sqlbrite/README.md

 SQL Brite
 =========

-A lightweight wrapper around `SQLiteOpenHelper` and `ContentResolver` which introduces reactive stream semantics to queries.
+A lightweight wrapper around `SupportSQLiteOpenHelper` and `ContentResolver` which introduces reactive stream semantics to queries.